corona-warn-app/cwa-verification-server/README.md

 ## How to Contribute

-Contribution and feedback are encouraged and always welcome.
+Contribution and feedback is encouraged and always welcome.
 For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](./CONTRIBUTING.md).
 By participating in this project, you agree to abide by its [Code of Conduct](./CODE_OF_CONDUCT.md) at all times.

 ## Contributors